sgryphon/dotnet-distributed-tracing-examples/src/compare-serilog/README-serilog.md

 podman-compose up -d
 ```

-To run the back end:
+To run the back end (logging to console only):

 ```powershell
 dotnet tool restore